 Dr. LaKeitha Poole serves as the Director of Sport Psychology & Counseling for the LSU Athletic Department.
-As a licensed professional counselor (LPC), Dr. Poole's clinical interests include identity development, cognitive and behavioral modifications, and interpersonal relationships.
+As a licensed professional counselor and board approved clinical supervisor (LPC-S), Dr. Poole's clinical interests include identity development, cognitive and behavioral modifications, and interpersonal relationships.
 In the SPC department, she works with student-athletes to overcome depression, anxiety, grief, sport & career-related issues, stress, addiction, dysfunctional eating, and relational conflicts.
 She also works with individual sports teams on creating wellness, team building, and mental skills training plans to increase cohesion and strengthen overall performance.

 A native of New Orleans, LA, and graduate of Florida State University, Louisiana State University, and Regent University, Dr. Poole’s research emphases include mental health and wellness techniques among college students, vulnerability and resilience in domestic minority populations, and family systems.
 Her clinical training included practicums and internships in the LSU Student Health Center Mental Health Services, LSU Office of Multicultural Affairs, HIV/AIDS Alliance for Region Two, Inc. (HAART), and the Olinde Career Center.